Georgia Income Tax Calculator

 Georgia income tax applies to single filers, married couples filing jointly, head of household filers and married couples filing separately.
 Bracket thresholds and standard deductions may differ by filing status.

-Georgia's standard deduction for 2025 is $12,000 for single filers, $24,000 for married filing jointly, and $12,000 for married filing separately, head of household, and qualifying surviving spouse.
+Georgia's standard deduction for 2026 is $15,000 for single filers, head of household, and married filing separately, and $30,000 for married filing jointly.
+Qualifying surviving spouses use the same $15,000 amount as single filers.
 Taxpayers who take the federal standard deduction must also use the Georgia standard deduction.
-Source: Georgia Department of Revenue, 2025 IT-511 Individual Income Tax Booklet.
+Source: Georgia Department of Revenue, 2026 Employer's Tax Guide.

 When did Georgia switch to a flat income tax?